 I can’t imagine the opinions, hate and ignorance that this post will cause, and I can’t tell how many followers I’ll loose (not that I had that many to begin with).
 I just believe that writing this – that letting other young people know that there is an alternative to liberalism – is okay.
 I maintain that everyone has a right to their opinions, but not to their own facts.
 You can feel what you feel, but don’t impose that on me.

 There is only one truth, and that is the truth based on evidence.
 Since embarking on this self-education (and paradigm shift), I now resort to finding out information for myself and not digesting what everyone else tells me to.
-Whoopie Goldberg does not control what I see as moral or right, regardless of their ‘woke’ social media posts.
+Whoopie Goldberg does not control what I see as moral or right, regardless of her ‘woke’ social media posts.
 I will enjoy your acting, but I reject your political views.
 Cardie B is definitely not my authority on politics or constitutional voting, no matter how many times she interviews Joe Biden on tax cuts.

 We are mature enough, thoughtful enough, and ‘woke’ enough to be able to make out own choices.
 As is said in one of my favourite quotes by Oscar Wilde: